 My writing resume identifies me as an author, a blogger, a freelance journalist…and now an instructor!
-Last night I began teaching my first creative writing class a local college.
+Last night I began teaching my first creative writing class at a local college.
 The course helps participants launch their first novel, from the germ idea through the first chapters.
 While I don’t claim to be an expert in the discipline—Ernest Hemingway famously said that writing is a craft where no one ever becomes a master—I gained a great deal of practical knowledge in the years it took me to produce my debut novel, Blue Karma.
 That book took over a decade from inspiration to publication.
 Why?
 Because none of my creative writing classes had equipped me with the specific tools for novel-craft.

 Being a good writer is not the same as being a good storyteller.
 They are complementary but discrete skills.
 Few traditional creative writing classes deal with long-form storytelling in a comprehensive way.
 The internet brims with advice on novel-craft, but first-timers may find it overwhelming.
 Story ideas are daunting enough without a thousand disembodied voices telling us how to manage them!
 So I designed the course I wish I’d had thirteen years ago: a complete guide for developing one’s nebulous story idea into a functional novel-in-progress.
 If the first session is any indication, other writers appreciate that approach as well.
 My participants have already delighted me with their rich imaginations, diverse literary exposure, and passion for good stories.
 I can’t wait to watch their projects grow.